 1. Wrong Ideas Have No Feelings

 A damaging notion has crept into American education.
 That it is somehow unfair to judge ideas too harshly.
 That compromise, and fear of hurting someone's fragile ego, we've decided is more important than the verdict of evidence.
 That truth is relative, and ideas somehow deserve the famous Biblical admonition "Judge not, that ye not be judged".
 Pondering how this bizarre notion could have taken root, I find myself wondering if it is perhaps a naive extrapolation of civil rights.
 The thing is, there is good scientific evidence supporting the idea that all PEOPLE are genetically equally deserving of respect and rights, that racism and classism are abhorrent not just on some visceral emotional level, but rationally as well.
 But ideas are not people.
 They are abstractions, have no dignity to assault, no feelings to hurt, and they are either right and in harmony with Reality, or they are wrong and must be discarded.
 So why the tip-toeing?
-Too many people over-identify their very souls with ideas they dare not question.
+Here is why - Too many people over-identify their very souls with ideas they dare not question.
 Nature requires us to be right in discovering her secrets, or can be very unforgiving.
-Disagree with the law of gravity and you'll be schooled very quickly.
+Disagree with the law of gravity and you'll be schooled very harshly.
 It is not "discrimination" to reject wrong ideas.
 Ideas, under the natural selection of Reality, rise or fall by their own merits.
 When evidence shows that an idea is false, you are not committing a moral transgression by saying out loud "this idea is just plain wrong, it flies in the face of the evidence ".
 Align yourself with the humble attitude of accepting "my goal is - whatever is true", instead of Idea X or Idea Y. Some people cling to ideas not because they are right, but because they satisfy some felt need.
 But ideas let in by this motive will come to dominate your sense of self.
 To hear evidence against your idea can feel intolerable because it feels like your very identity is being attacked.
 But that idea came to dominate you by default; because there was no "you" to door-keep, and it took over without a fight.
 The solution is to let go of that dogmatic clinging, and to take a new, more sober look from a more truth-oriented place.
 You'll find it's much more empowering and satisfying to your ego to let go of dogmatic belief than it ever was to cling to it in the first place.
 Don't confuse repression of psychic pain with the experience of power which comes from full consciousness!
 If an idea doesn't pass muster, you'll find it much easier to let go of.
 Notice confirmation bias (1, 2)- filtering your attention to only notice what already agrees with your current ideas.
 Look critically at the claims and the evidence and then take responsibility for your decision on it.
 If you're in over your head in a particular area of study, look to see what the best experts say and let that be your starting point.
 Notice the kinds of motivations that may underlay the speaker's position.
 Admit openly when you're wrong, and that will clear the way mentally for you to get right.
 Apologize, QUICKLY, to those whom you have unjustly maligned, and this too will clear the way for you to return to a good place.
 You really want to indulge your ego?
 Fine; then at least do it the right way - make Truth your ego's top priority.
-Pride yourself on compulsive truth-seeking, if you must be compulsive.
+Pride yourself on compulsive truth-seeking, if you must.
 Otherwise, admit and apologize as quickly as you know how.
 Staying wrong due to "fragile ego syndrome" is a miserable way to live.
 Don't compromise on what you know to be true, just to tip-toe around others' fragile egos.
 If you're over-worried about putting off your current friends, realize that living with more integrity will bring along another benefit - new friends that will better appreciate the best in you.

 To summarize - don't self-identify with ideas outside of your control!
 It is a guaranteed path to anxiety and hence a strong temptation to get dogmatically defensive when such ideas are challenged.
 There is only one idea to self-identify with...